Review of Daniel Smith Watercolor Sticks

 I want to start first with the colours that I would not buy and to say why.
-The one colour on the graphic above that I regret buying is Opera Pink.
+The one colour on the graphic above that I don't particularly like is Opera Pink.
 At the bottom right of the Daniel Smith Watercolor Stick chart, it says that Opera Pink (along with Alizarin Crimson) are fugitive colours.
-It took me around ten minutes to get a very low amount of Opera Pink paint onto the paper (as seen above) and this is not what I was expecting from a prestige brand such as Daniel Smith.
-Even though I bought this as a "convenience" colour, I would have at least expected it to be a little more "convenient."
+It took me around ten minutes to get a very low amount of Opera Pink paint onto the paper (as seen above) and this is not what I was expecting.
+Even though I bought this as a "convenience" colour, I kind of expected it to be a little more "convenient."

-I had automatically excluded Alizarin Crimson and Aureolin from my list of choice and don't have them in any of my watercolour palettes.
-We can read about these two pigments, Alizarin Crimson (PR83) and Aureolin (PY40) on handprint's web site.
-I would also not buy French Ultramarine as it is the same pigment colour as Ultramarine Blue (PB29) and therefore an unnecessary addition to my selection.
-If you do like an alizarin crimson, maybe Permanent Alizarin Crimson might appeal; it contains no alizarin crimson PR83 pigment and contains pigments PR177, PV19 and PR149.
+I had automatically excluded Alizarin Crimson from my list of choice and don't have it in any of my watercolour palettes.
+We can read about Alizarin Crimson (PR83) on handprint's web site.
+If you do like an alizarin crimson, maybe Permanent Alizarin Crimson might appeal; it is a luscious colour, contains no alizarin crimson PR83 pigment and contains pigments PR177, PV19 and PR149.

-I also didn't care too much for Pyrrol Orange (PO73.)
-I found it to be too red in appearance - almost a scarlet, and a static and lifeless flat colour which much reminded me of the W&N Winsor Orange (same pigment, similar result.)
+I didn't care too much for Pyrrol Orange (PO73.)
+I found it to be too red in appearance - almost a scarlet, and a static, flat colour which much reminded me of the W&N Winsor Orange (same pigment, similar result.)
 I prefer the orange result I achieved by mixing Hansa Yellow Medium and Pyrrol Red (see mixing graphic, below.)
-Quinacridone Burnt Orange also gives me a great result and works well with Quinacridone Gold.
-I made the painting below using Ultramarine Blue, Cobalt Blue, Indanthrone Blue, Quinacridone Gold, Quinacridone Burnt Orange and Quinacridone Violet, Sodalite and Lunar Black.
+Quinacridone Burnt Orange also gives a great result and complements well with Quinacridone Gold.
+I made the painting below using Ultramarine Blue, Cobalt Blue, Indanthrone Blue, Quinacridone Gold, Quinacridone Burnt Orange, Quinacridone Violet, Sodalite Genuine and Lunar Black.

 "Gnawa" - painted with Daniel Smith watercolor sticks